rishirajbansal/DeploymentSetup-dotCMS/README.md

 $ docker-compose up --build -d
 ```

-This will also mount Docker based Jenkins file to the directory 'jenkinsData' which can help to inspect workspaces, jobs, logs or any other relevant information of Jenkins and thus avoiding to access Docker container to check these files.
+This will also mount Docker based Jenkins file to the directory `jenkinsData` which can help to inspect workspaces, jobs, logs or any other relevant information of Jenkins and thus avoiding to access Docker container to check these files.

 ### Accessing Jenkins